beefan/adopt-me-pet/README.md

 # pet adoption site
 ## Digital Transformation Example
 Pet Adoption Agency website.
 Built on vue.js, node, and bootstrap-vue.
-The site consists of several article style pages, a home page with video content, a basic article feed, and a large picture banner.
+The site consists of several article style pages, a responsive data table populated with data from dog.ceo, a home page with video content, a basic article feed, and a large picture banner.

 ![pet-adoption-app-screenshot](./screenshot.png)